 However, one industry watcher cast doubt over whether that would happen.

 "I don't see many users wanting this device in the US or Western Europe," said Francisco Jeronimo, research manager at consultants IDC.

 "China may be different - they like more gimmicky phones that can handle several Sim cards and feature unusual types of display - but none of those devices have done well elsewhere.

 "Brand is quite a strong purchasing decision factor in western markets as well, so unless this were being promoted by a company like Samsung or being sold at a very low price I can't see much demand."

 Yota says it plans to debut its handset at the Mobile World Congress in Barcelona in February.

-It says it then aims to manufacture the device in Asia so that it can go on sale in Russia "in the summer", and in Europe and North America before the end of 2013.
+It says it then aims to manufacture the device in Asia so that it can go on sale in Russia "in the summer", and Europe, North America and the Middle East before the end of the year.